 The product of this gene belongs to the integrin alpha chain family.
-Integrins are heterodimeric integral membrane proteins composed of an alpha chain and a beta chain.
-This gene encodes the integrin alpha 5 chain.
-Alpha chain 5 undergoes post-translational cleavage in the extracellular domain to yield disulfide-linked light and heavy chains that join with beta 1 to form a fibronectin receptor.
-In addition to adhesion, integrins are known to participate in cell-surface mediated signalling.
-Integrin alpha 5 and integrin alpha V chains are produced by distinct genes. [provided by RefSeq, Jan 2015]
+Integrins are heterodimeric integral membrane proteins composed of an alpha subunit and a beta subunit that function in cell surface adhesion and signaling.
+The encoded preproprotein is proteolytically processed to generate light and heavy chains that comprise the alpha 5 subunit.
+This subunit associates with the beta 1 subunit to form a fibronectin receptor.
+This integrin may promote tumor invasion, and higher expression of this gene may be correlated with shorter survival time in lung cancer patients.
+Note that the integrin alpha 5 and integrin alpha V subunits are encoded by distinct genes. [provided by RefSeq, Oct 2015]

 GeneCards Summary for ITGA5 Gene

-ITGA5 (Integrin, Alpha 5 (Fibronectin Receptor, Alpha Polypeptide)) is a Protein Coding gene.
-Diseases associated with ITGA5 include gastric cardia adenocarcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include integrin binding and vascular endothelial growth factor receptor 2 binding.
-An important paralog of this gene is ITGA8.
+ITGA5 (Integrin Subunit Alpha 5) is a Protein Coding gene.
+Diseases associated with ITGA5 include colon carcinoma in situ and congenital epulis.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
+GO annotations related to this gene include integrin binding and epidermal growth factor receptor binding.
+An important paralog of this gene is ITGAL.

 UniProtKB/Swiss-Prot for ITGA5 Gene